Say Anything...: Production

-Jennifer Connelly and Ione Skye vied for the role of Diane Court, but Skye was cast.
+Jennifer Connelly and Ione Skye vied for the role of Diane Court, but Skye was cast in the end.
 Robert Downey Jr. was offered the role of Lloyd Dobler, but turned it down.
 Christian Slater and Kirk Cameron were also considered for the role.
 Dick Van Dyke and Richard Dreyfuss were considered for the role of Jim Court.

-Cusack initially refused to film the boombox scene as he felt that Dobler wouldn't do something like that, he wanted to do it while sitting in the car with it on top of hood, Crowe agreed for him to do it but he was tricked into thinking to film it without realizing the camera had no film in it, he eventually agreed to do it on how Crowe wanted it.
+Cusack initially refused to film the boombox scene as he felt that Dobler wouldn't do something so theatrical and performative.
+Instead, he wanted to do it while sitting in the car, with the boombox playing on top of the hood.
+To get the shot he wanted, director Cameron Crowe tricked him.
+Crowe had the camera rolling but without film in it for a prior take, allowing Cusack to perform the scene one last time while venting his real-life frustration, which created the perfect on-screen emotion.

 Soundtrack

 The Smithereens originally wrote "A Girl Like You" for the film, but the film's producers ultimately cut the song believing it revealed too much of the plot, and used "In Your Eyes" by Peter Gabriel in its place; "A Girl Like You" was released later that year on their album 11 and became a top 40 entry in the US.
 AllMusic wrote that the soundtrack, like the film, is "much smarter than the standard teen fare of the era."
 The soundtrack consists of these songs: